A new computer language

 Every line in SymbolScript begins with a symbol- and different symbols mean different things.

-will output text to the console.
+For example, > will output text to the console.

 Every line ends in a semicolon.